holistic-web/maskify/README.md

 ## Roadmap
 - user can add a photo to the website by URL
-- user can add a photo to the website by uploading
 - firebase cloud function can get result from google vision api for photo
 - website can get result from firebase cloud function and add mask to image with default position
 - user can change mask and adjust position